vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/readme.txt

         -[X] move zeros to end
         -[X] linear search
         -[X] find the union
-        -[] find missing number in an array
+        -[X] find missing number in an array
-        -[] maximum consecutive ones
+        -[X] maximum consecutive ones
-        -[] find the number that appears once and other number twice -[] longest subarrays with given sum K(positives) -[] longest subarrays with given sum K(positives and negatives)
+        -[X] find the number that appears once and other number twice -[] longest subarrays with given sum K(positives) -[] longest subarrays with given sum K(positives and negatives)
     b) Medium